Greensboro Occupational Therapy Schools

 This 74-credit hour program can be completed in two-and-a-half years.
 In introductory courses such as neurological and physiological factors of occupation, students learn how neurological and musculoskeletal problems can inhibit daily activity.
 Laboratory requirements accompany this course.
 Also available are courses focusing on emerging topics in the field and independent studies.

 Students further develop their diagnostic skills with sequential courses in occupational interventions.
 Additional courses in assistive technology and research writing and dissemination are also available.
 Students must make evaluations and implement intervention strategies that are appropriate for a patient's age or development stage.

 The School of Medicine within the University of North Carolina at Chapel Hill features a Department of Allied Health Sciences that includes seven divisions.
 The Division of Occupational Science and Occupational Therapy awards a Master of Science in Occupational Therapy degree.

 Master of Science in Occupational Therapy

 Occupational therapy students learn how to help patients overcome their developmental, sensory, motor skills or behavioral disabilities to perform daily activities.
 Intervention strategies may include changing a patient's environment or guiding patients through exercises aimed at mastering a task.
-Degree requirements include courses in musculoskeletal dimensions of occupational performance and neuroscience.
+Degree requirements include courses in body structures, working with children and research.
 Students gain clinical experience through short-term field assignments.

 Students are required to complete two fieldwork experiences.
 In the first fieldwork, students observe and participate in occupational therapy programs and community service projects.
-The second internship is taken later in the program and designed as an 8-12 week in-depth experience that promotes competencies learned in the program.
+The second internship is taken later in the program and must be completed within 24 months.
 Graduates of this program are prepared to pass the national certification examination required for licensure as a registered occupational therapist.